devseme/Instagram/README.md

 * Search for images by image name.
 * Copy a link to the photo.
 * Like a picture and leave a comment on it.
-* Follow other users and see their pictures on my timeline..
+* Follow other users and see their pictures on my timeline.

+## Technologies Used

+- HTML
+- CSS
+- Bootstrap
+- Python
+- Heroku

 ## Setup and Installation